 SPRING SEASON / SUBS

 Karen is a member of the very competitive Masters Women’s Crew at YRC and has been racing with them for a number of years.
-She has served as a novice coach at YRC for the last two spring seasons.
+She has served as a novice coach at YRC for two spring seasons.
 As a no-nonsense coach with a straightforward manner and a great sense of humor, she guides our novices from their first days on the ergometers through circuit training and drills, turning them into fit, competitive athletes.
 Her extensive knowledge of the human body as a health teacher at Falmouth High school enables her to provide the science behind the workouts for our young rowers.
 As a competitive rower and CrossFit athlete, she also walks her talk!